prosodylab/Prosodylab-Aligner/README.md

 If you call align.py with the argument -m, each word in outofdict.txt is paired with a list of .lab files where it occurs.
 This may be useful for fixing typos in the .lab files.

+If you are transcribing new words using the CMU phone set, see [this page](http://www.csee.ogi.edu/~gormanky/papers/codes/) for IPA equivalents.

 #### SoX not installed

 Also, if SoX is not installed, but it needed because the audio is in a different format than the provided models (sampled at 8000 Hz and mono), an error result.